gunnargriffith/startup/notes.md/notePage.md

 }

 You can pass functions as parameters to take an "Anonymous" function that can do multiple this using those other functions

+Functions can be written shorthand using an arrow.
+// standard function syntax
+a.sort(function (v1, v2) {
+  return v1 - v2;
+});

+// arrow function syntax
+a.sort((v1, v2) => v1 - v2);

+Javascript has arrays similar to Java ones.
+Here is a table of functions https://learn.cs260.click/page/javascript/array/array_md